adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 6. Problems arising from relying on the internet
 7. Communication methods in distributed systems
 8. Distributed systems concepts and challenges
+9. Transactions
-9. Dealing with failures in distributed systems
+10. Dealing with failures in distributed systems

 ## 1. Introduction